cal-a-mari/mbatilando.github.io/_posts/2014-12-30-automatic-reference-counting-in-swift.markdown

 application's memory.
 In this post I'll quickly talk about how Swift uses Automatic Reference Counting (ARC) to manage your app's memory.

 ###Strong References
 To make sure that Swift can safely deallocate memory of a certain instance, it counts how many strong references there are pointing to that instance.
-Strong references to an instance can be: a property, constant or variable.
+Strong references to an instance can be: a **property**, **constant** or **variable**.

-Let's say you have a class called **Animal**
+Let's say you have a class called **Animal**:

 	class Animal {
 		let name: String